 Basically, all the high-carb foods must be avoided such as:

-- Sugar and honey.
-Check these keto-approved sugar substitutes.
+- Sugar and honey (check out these keto-approved sugar substitutes instead)

-- Starchy vegetables such as corns, sweet potatoes etc…
+- Starchy vegetables such as corn, sweet potatoes, etc…

 - Most fruits and fruit juice.